Noack Organ, Opus 108 (1987) Lincoln Pipe Organs & Halbert Gober Organs Renovated and Restored 2020

 37 stops 46 ranks *Additions 2020 (Vintage pipes) †New replacement pipes New stop knob labels New thumb piston labels

 The first recorded organ at the Cathedral was a Henry Erben purchased some time in the mid 1830’s.
 Erben’s opus list shows an organ built for St. John’s Catholic Church in 1834.
 A Savannah newspaper, The Georgian, contains several articles in 1836 regarding the raising of money for an organ for the Catholic church:

+March 10, 1836: “Fair.
+The ladies of the Roman Catholic Church propose holding a Fair at the Exchange Tomorrow, the proceeds of which are intended for the purchase of an organ for the new church.
 May 11, 1836: “Fair.
 We invite public attention to the Fair, proposed to be held this day at the Exchange, by the Ladies of the Roman Catholic Church.
 The object is praiseworthy-to procure an organ for the new church, now in state of completion.”